laws-africa/monitoring-docker/README.md

 # Monitoring docker configuration for hosts

-This installs common monitoring on our hosts.
+This installs common monitoring on our hosts, using [Elastic Beats](https://www.elastic.co/products/beats).
+These monitors send their data to our [ELK stack](https://github.com/laws-africa/elk-docker) at `elk.int.laws.africa` and are available through our Kibana metrics dashboard.

+Monitors:

-* Metricbeat: monitors system and docker usage
+* [Metricbeat](https://www.elastic.co/products/beats/metricbeat): monitors system metrics and docker usage

 # Installation